syndicatefx/x-ui/README.md

 x-ui is based on a modified/stripped version of [Tachyons CSS](http://tachyons.io/), a functional CSS framework.

-Some of the original utility classes have been removed, and others have been added, along with a reorganization of the available breakpoints, support for custom color palettes and box-shadows, and minimal browser reset styles.
+Some of the original utility classes have been removed, and others have been added, along with a reorganization of the available breakpoints, support for custom color palettes, box-shadows, and minimal browser reset styles.

 __These are an opinionated choice and built for my personal use__, but still very flexible to add/change almost everything to suit specific use cases.